-While M/SCHAD deficiency is very rare and difficult to diagnose, many potential children are identified right after birth through newborn screening, before they can show symptoms.
-Once identified by newborn screening, infants will be sent to a physician to look for the combination of low blood sugar with high levels of insulin.
-Urine will be tested for the presence of specific fats and skin cell samples will be examined for reduced M/SCHAD activity.
+While M/SCHAD deficiency is very rare and difficult to diagnose, many children are identified right after birth through newborn screening before they even show symptoms.
+Once identified by newborn screening, infants will be sent to a physician to look for the combination of low blood sugar and high levels of insulin.
+Urine will be tested for the presence of specific fats, and skin cell samples will be examined for reduced M/SCHAD activity.
 The final diagnosis depends on the identification of mutations in the gene for M/SCHAD.

-The goal of treating SCHAD deficiency is to avoid low blood sugar (hypoglycemia).
+The goal of treating this fatty oxidation disorder is to avoid low blood sugar (hypoglycemia).
 Because M/SCHAD defects can lower blood sugar in two different ways, treatment can take two different approaches.
 First, the drug diazoxide is given to reduce insulin levels in the blood.
-Second, patients should avoid fasting and receive plenty of carbohydrates and sugars, since their cells can’t use fats for energy.
+Second, patients should avoid fasting and receive plenty of carbohydrates and sugars since their cells can’t use fats for energy.
 If a M/SCHAD patient is sick, intravenous (IV) fluids with glucose solutions may be given to prevent blood sugar levels from dropping.

 If you are interested in the current clinical trials from both government and private institutions involving M/SCHAD deficiency and other FAODs, we recommend you look at ClinicialTrials.gov.